rajeshecb70/one2n-sre-bootcamp/milestone-02/README.md

 - **DELETE /api/v1/students/<id>** - Delete a student by ID.
 - **GET /healthcheck** - Health check endpoint.

 ## 6. Postman Collection

 ## 7.Expectations
 - The following expectations should be met to complete this milestone.
-         Create a public repository on GitHub. ✅

-   -  The repository should contain the following README.md file explaining the purpose of the repo, along with local setup instructions. ✅

-         Explicitly maintaining dependencies in a file ex (pom.xml, build.gradle, go.mod, requirements.txt, etc).✅
+  - API should be run using the docker image.✅

+  - Dockerfile should have different stages to build and run the API.

+  - We should be able to inject environment variables while running the docker container at runtime.✅

-         Makefile to build and run the REST API locally. ✅
+  - README.md should be updated with proper instructions to build the image and run the docker container.✅

-         Ability to run DB schema migrations to create the student table. ✅

-         Config (such as database URL) should not be hard-coded in the code and should be passed through environment variables. ✅

-         Postman collection for the APIs. ✅

-   -  API expectations

-         Support API versioning (e.g., api/v1/students).✅

-         Using proper HTTP verbs for different operations.✅

-         API should emit meaningful logs with appropriate log levels.✅

-         API should have a /healthcheck endpoint.✅

-         Unit tests for different endpoints.✅
+  - Similarly appropriate make targets should be added in the Makefile.✅

+  - The docker image should be properly tagged using semver tagging, use of latest tag is heavily discouraged.✅

+  - Appropriate measures should be taken to reduce docker image size.
+We want our images to have a small size footprint.